crownstone/website/business/08-wireless-alarms.md

     image: /images/wireless-alarms/business
 applications:
   - title: Ring bell button
-    description: A button placed next to a door to ring someone in the office.
-No wires needed.
+    description: A button is placed next to a door to ring someone in the office.
+No wires are needed.
     image: /images/wireless-alarms/button_1.svg
     image-alt: ring bell button
   - title: Fire alarm button
-    description: A button placed next to a fire alarm for a call to BHV personnel.
+    description: A button is placed next to a fire alarm for a call to Emergency Response personnel.
     image: /images/wireless-alarms/button_2.svg
     image-alt: fire alarm button
   - title: Indicator button
-    description: A button placed next to a machine to indicate if something is wrong or  that an action needs to be carried out.
+    description: A button is placed next to a machine to indicate if something is wrong or if an action needs to be carried out.
     image: /images/wireless-alarms/button_3.svg
     image-alt: indicator button
   - title: Customer satisfaction button